damian-pm/prestashop_examples/examples/ExampleModule/README.md

 ### Car module

-* Copy content of full ExampleModule directory to root directory of your project.
+* Copy content of full **ExampleModule** directory to root directory of your project.
 * Second thing you have to do is to register this module by executing command:
   * > php bin/console prestashop:module install car
+* Now you can find you new module on a list of modules manager (admin panel), http://presta.test/admin-dev/index.php/improve/modules/manage
 ### Few definitions
  * executing method in module/car.php 'function install', it works only if you dont have it yet installed
 > ... prestashop:module install car